 Good for you ✅

 Well, hello!
 A lunch salad or salad for dinner, this is a healthyish, feel good and good-to-eat salad.
-It’s economical, quick to fix, makes enough for leftovers that keep well plus delivers healthy dividends.
+It’s economical, quick to fix, makes enough for leftovers that keeps well plus delivers healthy dividends.

 Make once, eat more than that